codepath2023group18/BakeMate/README.md

 ## Summary
 This app will be able to show images of recipes online and users can create a profile.
 The app will use an API online to pull images and recipes.
 The user will be able to provide a reaction to the recipe that they like.

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **The app will have the option for users to create a custom profile where they can input their allergies and they browse through recipes**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **The app will have the option for users to create a custom profile where they can input their recipe and they browse through recipes**

 If we had to describe this milestone in three (3) emojis, they would be: **😃 😄 😁**